 - Be sure to check Big Island Dept of Transportation website for the traffic alerts and current road closures before heading out

 - Best things to do

-- Papakōlea Green Sand Beach: Driving all the way to Green Sand beach is illegal.
+- Papakōlea Green Sand Beach: This is a spectacular beach with green sand and cliffs, turquoise color crystal clear water and surrounded by beautiful landscape.
+Papakolea Beach also known as Mahana Beach is located at Puu o Mahana on the island’s southern tip.
+Green Sand Beach is one of the only four green sand beaches on earth.
+It gets its name from the green glassy crystals (Olivine) that make up most of the sand on this beach.
+Driving all the way to Green Sand beach is illegal.
 Shared rides/ATVs are available, not sure about legality.
-2 and 1/2 mile one way walk, very easy to be get lost, windy and hot, bring water
+2 and 1/2 mile one way walk, very easy to get lost, windy and hot, bring water.

-- Lapakahi State Historical Park: It is a large area of ruined ancient Hawaiian fishing villages.
-This 1 mile easy trail offers beautiful views of the ocean, the archaeology and history
+- Lapakahi State Historical Park: It’s a large area of ruined ancient Hawaiian fishing villages.
+This 1 mile easy trail offers beautiful views of the ocean, the archaeology, and history.